PoshCode/PSGit/CONTRIBUTING.md

 Thanks for taking an insterest in contributing to the PowerShell-enabled Git

 First things first: we assume you have Microsoft's [OneGet "PackageManagement" module](http://OneGet.org) already installed.
-It is a part of PowerShell 5, but is available downlevel, so what are you waiting for?
+It is a part of PowerShell 5, but is available downlevel, so what are you waiting for? (**install [this](http://oneget.org/install-oneget.exe)**)?

 ### Development